ShivanshShukla01/Customizations/Apps List/README.md

 - 🦁 Brave
 - 💡 Desklamp
 - 📱 Discord
+- 📸 Droid Cam - Use phone as a webcam
 - 📝 Liquid Text - Somewhat like Desklamp
 - 🔍 Everything
 - 📥 Free Download Manager